 Yes, there are the usual limitations including adverts, a 500MB storage limit, no custom domain, and very limited SEO.
-But there are a few features you won't get in other free plans, like a password protected area, and very basic e-commerce support for up to five products (the latter is very unusual for a freebie).
+But there are a few features you won't get in other free plans, like a password protected area, for example.

 The site editor itself is simple and consistent, even if it’s somewhat unconventional in terms of its design.
 Also, the editor doesn’t have as many functions and features as some rivals.
 For example, there aren’t that many templates, and the widgets on offer aren’t as plentiful as you might find elsewhere – plus there’s no global Undo (although Jimdo isn’t alone in this respect).

 Another neat touch is a good web knowledgebase which means help is generally close at hand when it comes to troubleshooting.
-Overall, this is a compelling product, and if you fancy experimenting with a simple web store without spending anything, Jimdo is well worth giving a whirl.
+Overall, this is a compelling product, that is well worth giving a whirl.

 You might also want to check out our other website hosting buying guides: